Preventing High-Density Cell Cultures from Fouling a Single-Use Continuous Centrifuge Using the ABER Optura SPY

 Conclusion

 The Optura SPY is a significant advancement in process analytical technology (PAT) for single-use continuous centrifuges.
-The Optura SPY sensor uses a non-contact infrared beam to interrogate the process flow.
-The SPY employs the principles of bio-reflectance which has greater signal range (infrared beam) than traditional turbidimeters that use light-based transmittance.
+The Optura SPY sensor uses a non-contact near-infrared beam to interrogate the process flow.
+The SPY employs the principles of bio-reflectance which has greater signal range (near-infrared beam) than traditional turbidimeters that use light-based transmittance.
 The Optura SPY’s contactless, real-time measurement capabilities offer numerous benefits, including increased process optimization, enhanced process control to prevent clogging or fouling of the bowl, and improved product quality.
 The SPY’s contactless turbidity measurements enable the operator to actively monitor the SU continuous centrifuge to prevent fouling or breakthrough of the heavy phase (feed source >85%) into the light phase (clarified product).

 References